jackouni/LS170/http_ebook.md

 ### Cookies

-A **cookie** is stored data for a specific domain or website.
+A **cookie** is used to store data for a specific domain or website.
 Cookies are stored on the client side in the user's browser.
 The data stored in a cookie is usually associated with the state of the domain or website in some way.

 #### Flow of Cookies...